 Operator Error and Training Deficiencies

 One of the common causes of forklift accidents is operator training deficiencies.
 When forklift operators are not trained properly they can’t operate the forklift safely or respond to hazardous situations.
-Lack of knowledge of forklift safety, improper handling techniques and not following safety rules can increase the risk of accidents in the workplace.
+Lack of knowledge of safety, improper handling techniques and not following safety rules can increase the risk of accidents.
 This can be due to:

 - Lack of knowledge of forklift safety.